Stash Busting Scarf

 The Weave-Along is over, but you can learn a ton!

 Stuck with a stash that doesn't inspire you?

 Here’s the perfect solution for you.

-Join color-in-weaving expert Tien Chiu and well-known weaving teacher Janet Dawson in a fun weave-along community as we help you solve the problems of dealing with stash projects.
-We’ll offer online lessons, free Q&A sessions, and the chance to join a supportive community of your fellow weavers, sharing your trials and triumphs.
+Join color-in-weaving expert Tien Chiu and well-known weaving teacher Janet Dawson as we help you solve the problems of dealing with stash projects.
+This recording of the Weave-Along offers online lessons, recorded Q&A sessions, and the chance to join a supportive community of your fellow weavers, sharing your trials and triumphs.
 We’ll lead you through a 4 or 8-shaft scarf project that will teach you the basics of:

 Working with mystery yarns

 Designing with a jumble of colors

 Share the fun with an online gathering of fellow weavers - all working on scarves as individual as each weaver’s stash and creativity can make it.

 You May Have Seen Us In